How do I get my cat to cuddle at night?

 • So, when your cat spends time on the bed, make sure you praise them and give them treats.

-However, it’s essential you don’t force them to stay on the bed.
+However, it’s essential that you don’t force them to stay on the bed.
 If your cat jumps off the bed, don’t pick them up and place them on the bed.
-It will only make them associate the bed with being a place of annoyance.

 Instead, let them walk away and try again with treats later.
 Eventually, they’ll understand what you’d like them to do.